sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 # Ford selected-action drive-test branch

-This v8 controller uses [curvature-derived C0](ford_curvature_c0_v8.md)
-and [continuous C1 PI feedback](ford_c1_minimal_pi.md)
-with **P=0.50 and I=0.25**.
+This v9 controller removes the extra C0/C1 slew limits and uses [curvature-derived C0](ford_curvature_c0_v8.md) and [continuous C1 PI feedback](ford_c1_minimal_pi.md) with **P=0.50 and I=0.25**.
-Only C0, C1 and accumulated error carry control history.
+Only integrated tracking error accumulates correction; C0/C1 reflect the current bounded request.
 C0 is now a 7 m circular arc from selected desired curvature.
 [Base C1 overflow allocation to C0](ford_c1_overflow.md) remains.
 It is selectable on **any Ford CAN FD vehicle** through the existing persistent, default-off Sunnylink toggle.
 Offline checks establish software behavior; physical tracking, turn-exit behavior and closed-loop stability remain unvalidated.

-The v8 implementation was introduced in `20485134e` for `sunnypilot/hiimisaac-dev`.
-It replaces v7 (`08b3a14ad`) once installed on the device.
+The v9 change follows the v8 maneuver route recorded on `57ae29f25`.
+See [direct C0/C1 commands and validation](ford_direct_path_v9.md).
 The gains remain P=0.50 and I=0.25, and PSCM `LimitReached` handling is unchanged.
 The separate offline experiment that ignores the reached-limit integration block is not included.